sanjay-k-j/JavaScript_simple_calci/README.md

-Certainly!
-Here's a README file for your calculator web application:

 # Calculator Web Application

 A simple web application that allows users to input two numbers and perform basic arithmetic operations such as addition, subtraction, multiplication, and division.